FC Barcelona: 1899–1922: Beginnings

-FC Barcelona had a successful start in regional and national cups, competing in the Campionat de Catalunya and the Copa del Rey.
+Barcelona had a successful start in regional and national cups, competing in the Campionat de Catalunya and the Copa del Rey.
 In 1901, the club participated in the first football competition played on the Iberian Peninsula, the Copa Macaya, narrowly losing to Hispania AC, but in the following year, Barça won the tournament, the club's first-ever piece of silverware, and then participated in the first Copa del Rey, losing 1–2 to Bizcaya (a combination of players from Athletic Club and Bilbao FC) in the final.
 In 1908, Hans Gamper – now known as Joan Gamper – became club president, attempting to prevent Barcelona from shutting down.
 The club was struggling financially, socially, and in performance.
 They had not won a competition since the Campionat de Catalunya in 1905.
-He said in a meeting, "Barcelona cannot die and must not die.
+He said in a meeting: "Barcelona cannot die and must not die.
 If there is nobody who is going to try, then I will assume the responsibility of running the club from now on."
-He was club president on five separate occasions between 1908 and 1925, spending a total of 25 years in the role.
+He was club president on five occasions from 1908 to 1925.
 One of his main achievements was ensuring Barça acquired its own stadium and thus generated a stable income.

 On 14 March 1909, the team moved into the Camp de la Indústria, a stadium with a capacity of 8,000.
 To celebrate their new surroundings, the club conducted a logo contest the following year.
 Carles Comamala won the contest, and his suggestion became the crest that the club still wears – with some minor changes – as of the present day.